Cleveland Clinic Officials Appoint New President at Euclid Hospital

-“Euclid Hospital is well known for its outstanding orthopaedic care and Mark’s leadership will help create some unique synergies there,” said David Bronson, MD, President of Cleveland Clinic Community Hospitals.
+“Euclid Hospital is well known for its outstanding orthopaedic care and Mark’s leadership will help create some unique synergies there,” said David Bronson, MD, President of Cleveland Clinic Regional Hospitals.
 “Mark has been a leader throughout his career and will help Euclid Hospital continue to be a leader in both patient and employee experience.”

 Euclid Hospital is one of the region's leading rehabilitation and orthopedic centers.
 The Joint Commission recently recognized Euclid Hospital for achieving excellence in performance on its accountability measures for heart failure, pneumonia and surgical care.
 Euclid Hospital also reached the 90th percentile on several HCAHPS indicators and has the highest employee engagement score in the Cleveland Clinic health system.